Mustang GTD sets new lap record at Nürburgring

 But the GTD team felt the car could go even faster so they loaded up and went back to tame the Green Hell to shave a few seconds off their impressive lap time.
 And did they ever.

 The February 2025 lap shaved more than five seconds off the 2024 time, with a blazingly fast 6:52.072.
-That mark that is the fourth fastest time every for a production car, and it puts the GTD in rare air: the only entry from an American automaker to post a Nürburgring lap under seven seconds.
+That mark is the fourth fastest time ever for a production car, and it puts the GTD in rare air: it's the only entry from an American automaker to post a Nürburgring lap under seven seconds.

 To put the improvement into perspective, the 2025 GTD would have completed its lap more than 800 feet ahead of the 2024 unit.
 Ford credits the faster time to a host of improvements made to the car, including powertrain recalibration, chassis tweaking, a more rigid body structure, refined aero, and reconfigured traction control and ABS.
 Ford also noted in a press release that the 2024 car was an early production unit, and the 2025 tester is a final production unit.